MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-assign-base-calendars.md

 > [!IMPORTANT]
 >  Any base calendar defined for the vendor or the location affects how the dates are calculated and rounded to working days.
 Specifies a date formula for the time that it takes to replenish the item.
 It is used to calculate the **Planned Receipt Date** field, if calculating forward, and **Order Date** field, if calculating backwards.
-See the "Lead Time Calculation" section.
+See [Lead Time Calculation](across-how-to-assign-base-calendars.md#lead-time-calculation).

 ## <a name="lead-time-calculation"></a>Lead Time Calculation
 Any base calendar defined for the vendor or the location affects how the dates are calculated and rounded to working days.
 Accordingly, the two date fields on purchase order lines are calculated as follows under different conditions.